NitinN77/Instagram-BackendAPI/README.md

 creates a post using data from the POST request's body

 #### ``` /api/posts/<id> ```
-fetches post details of the given id
+fetches post details for the given id

 #### ``` /api/posts/users/<id>?limit={}&lastid={} ```
-fetches posts of the user with given id withing a limit and with ids greater than lastid (if lastid is not null)
+fetches posts of the user with given id within a limit and with ids greater than lastid (if lastid is not null)

 #### ``` /api/users ```
 creates a user and encrypts the password using ciphers before storing